ronandalton/echo360-downloader/README.md

 # Echo360 Bulk Video Downloader

-This script allows you to download all of your lecture recordings from the Echo360 website (https://echo360.net.au), without having to manually click on each download button separately.
+This script allows you to download all of your lecture recordings from the [Echo360](https://echo360.com/) website, without having to manually click on each download button separately.

 ## Limitations

-- Designed to work for New Zealand universities, may or may not work in other countries.
+- Designed to work for New Zealand universities.
+It should work for educational institutions in other countries, but I haven't been able to test it.
 - Downloading is only supported for courses that have the download option enabled.
 There is an experimental mode that you can use to attempt to bypass this restriction (see below for details), however